Royal Air Force Memorial Fund and Alexander Duckham

 When it re-opened in 1947 the younger boys aged from 7yrs to 11yrs were now educated at local primary schools and older boys up to the age of 18yrs continued to be educated at local secondary schools.

 By 1950 there were just over 50 boys at Vanbrugh Castle.
+The older boys were still educated at local secondary schools.

 Webb-Jones left in 1954 to take up an appointment at Wells Cathedral School.